-My bachelors degree in Electronics provided the facility of taking electives in the final year which helped me know what I liked, and what I did not; what I was good at and what skills I needed to develop
+My bachelors degree in Electronics provided the facility of taking electives in the final year which helped me know what I liked, and what I did not; what I was good at and what skills I needed to develop.

 The M.tech degree at IIT Bombay provided a very conducive atmosphere to expand my horizon in terms of Biology.

 Finally, keeping Biomedical as the centre, the ability to cross-communicate with other departments was a very important decision.
-At one time,” I was an electronics engineer, studying Biomedical engineering, taking a course in mechanical engineering (Collaborative Engineering course – 2nd Semester) and on the way of developing a chemical system ( to detect brain strokes)”
+At one time,” I was an electronics engineer, studying Biomedical engineering, taking a course in mechanical engineering (Collaborative Engineering course – 2nd Semester) and on the way to developing a chemical system ( to detect brain strokes)”

 What did you learn at your first job at L&T?
 Did that help you in your later years?